 The cause of the deformity—called "avian keratin disorder" —hasn't been determined, but is thought to be the result of environmental pollutants in the birds' environment.
 The abnormality —sometimes accompanied by elongated claws, abnormal skin or variations in feather color—often impacting a bird's ability to feed and clean itself.

 The Bird Banding Laboratory, located at the U.S. Geological Survey Patuxent Wildlife Research Center, controls and issues all federal bands and banding permits under the Migratory Bird Treaty Act.
 Banding birds requires a federal permit.
 Metal leg bands are usually found on terrestrial birds, while plastic leg bands and collars are usually found on waterfowl and shorebirds.
 Researchers in Central and South America participate in an international banding program where countries are assigned specific colors for leg bands.

-All federal metal bands, colored leg and neckbands for geese, and bands from foreign governments should be reported to the Bird Banding Laboratory by calling the telephone number on the band or logging onto http://www.pwrc.usgs.gov/BBL/ and following the links on how to identify and report a bird band.
+All federal metal bands, colored leg and neckbands for geese, and bands from foreign governments should be reported to the Bird Banding Laboratory by calling the telephone number on the band or reporting the band to the Birding Banding Laboratory's website.
 The person making the report usually gets a reply with information on the bird that was banded.

 A bird with no head feathers could mean several different things.
 Most birds naturally lose their feathers (molt) and replace them with new feathers twice a year in summer/fall and winter/spring.
 Usually, this takes place in stages so no part of the bird is entirely without feathers at any given time; but cardinals, blue jays, and other species have been documented losing all their head feathers at once.
 The reason for this is unknown at present.
 Other reasons for temporary baldness can be lice, feather mites, or some other environmental or nutritional factor.
 The feathers should grow back in a few weeks.